philipturner/ue5-nanite-macos/README.md

 Furthermore, this port needs to create major optimizations for macOS and iOS.
 The previous port (UE5NanitePort) ran at around 15 frames per second - far from optimal.
 The 64-bit atomics workaround could make this even slower, requiring very creative thinking to maximize frame rate.
 A few ideas:
 - Decouple atomic writes from rasterization, then distribute the writes evenly among simdgroups.
 - Use MetalFX temporal upscaling, which is optimized for M1 GPUs.
 UE5's built-in Temporal Super Resolution is optimized for AMD GPUs.
-- Other architectural improvements specifically for the Apple GPU architecture.
-Intel Macs won't see a regression because UE5 is already heavily optimized for AMD GPUs.
+- Minor architectural improvements for the Apple GPU architecture, which is very similar to RDNA.

 ## Usage